mezo-org/musd/docs/rfc/rfc-1.md

 We are going to implement a `WormholeMUSDGateway` smart contract on Ethereum similar to tBTC [`L2WormholeGateway`](https://github.com/threshold-network/tbtc-v2/blob/main/solidity/contracts/cross-chain/wormhole/L2WormholeGateway.sol) deployed on various L2s.
-The MUSD minted on Mezo is bridged to Ethereum using Wormhole Bridge contract deployed on Mezo with the `WormholeMUSDGateway` contract set as an Ethereum token recipient.
+The MUSD minted on Mezo is bridged to Ethereum using Wormhole Token Bridge contract deployed on Mezo with the `WormholeMUSDGateway` contract set as an Ethereum token recipient.
 The `WormholeMUSDGateway` receives Wormhole-wrapped MUSD token representation and mints the canonical MUSD on Ethereum to the recipient address provided in the bridging payload.
 The